Regan Gough: Career

 He rode at the 2015 UCI Track Cycling World Championships where he won gold in the team pursuit.
 He was first on stage two of the 2014 Tour de Vineyards.
 At the 2014 UCI Juniors Track World Championships he won the madison and points race junior titles.
 Alongside Pieter Bulling, Aaron Gate, and Dylan Kennett, he came fourth in the men's team pursuit at the 2016 Rio Olympics, being beaten by Denmark to the bronze medal.

-In 2022, Gough won the National Time Trial Championships beating fellow teammate Michael Vink by 1 minute 23 seconds.
+In 2022, Gough won the National Time Trial Championships beating teammate Michael Vink by 1 minute 23 seconds.